dheerajshenoy/IMGV/README.md

 - **NOTE**: The user configuration and sessions in the case of imgv flatpak are stored at `~/.var/app/org.dheerajshenoy.imgv/config/`
 - Also, to do the theming for the flatpak version, please check [link1](https://itsfoss.com/flatpak-app-apply-theme/), [link2](https://www.reddit.com/r/flatpak/comments/y9jmqj/the_general_flatpak_qt_and_gtk_theming_guide/)

-### Arch Linux users

-- download the PKGBUILD file and install the program using the following command.

-`mkdir imgv && wget https://github.com/dheerajshenoy/imgv/releases/download/1.2.0/PKGBUILD && makepkg -si`

-- download the pkg.tar.zst file directly from the [releases](https://github.com/dheerajshenoy/imgv/releases) page and install it using `pacman -U <downloaded-file-name>`

 ## Build from Source